A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Acknowledgments

-{\bf Acknowledgement:} We are grateful for comments and suggestions from Olivier Capp\'{e}, Alan Gelfand, Peter Green, Jun Liu, Sharon McGrayne, Peter M\"uller, Gareth Roberts, Adrian Smith, and David Spiegelhalter.
+We are grateful for comments and suggestions from~Brad Carlin, Olivier Capp\'{e}, David Spiegelhalter, Alan Gelfand, Peter Green, Jun Liu, Sharon McGray\-ne, Peter M\"{u}ller, Gareth Roberts and Adrian Smith.
+Christian Robert's work was partly done during a~vi\-sit to the Queensland University of Technology, Brisbane, and the author is grateful to Kerrie Mengersen for her hospitality and support.
+Supported by the Agence Nationale de la Recherche (ANR, 212, rue de Bercy 75012 Paris) through the 2006--2008 project ANR=05-BLAN-0299 \textsf{Adap'MC}.
+Supported by NSF Grants DMS-06-31632, SES-06-31588 and MMS 1028329.